 Thorne is the Founder and Artistic Director of Inside Out Contemporary Ballet (IOCB), a professional dance company in Marin County.
 IOCB's most recent project, If I Were You, is a long-term international outreach project that enlists the personal experiences and voices of world citizens to illuminate how dance can connect us to our shared humanity.

-In August, Thorne will travel to Israel on a Fulbright Student Fellowship in order to complete the second iteration of this project, If I Were You - Project Israel.
+Beginning in August, Thorne is in Israel on a Fulbright Student Fellowship in order to complete the second iteration of this project, If I Were You - Project Israel.
 This new work will premiere in the spring of 2016 as collaboration with set designer and Dominican alumna Lisa Boling Holloway.

 This scholastic adventure has been fueled by Thorne’s experience in Dominican's BFA in Dance program and backed by Dr. Gay Lynch, Assistant Professor of Religion and Philosophy in the School of Arts, Humanities and Social Sciences.